Many people assume that as soon as they take out a car finance contract, it’s binding until the final payment is made.

 You have the legal right to cancel your car finance agreement early, Under the Consumer Credit Act 1974.

-In Section 99 of the Act, both you and the finance company are protected if you can no longer afford your monthly payments.
+Both you and the finance company are protected under Section 99 of the Act if you can no longer afford your monthly payments.
 The Voluntary Termination law covers both new and used cars, with the amount payable dependent on the type of finance you have taken out.

 Cancelling Your PCP Agreement